How to Deliver an Online Coaching Course

 1. Choose an awesome online coaching platform

 The first thing you need is a way to securely deliver your content to your participants online.
-There are several systems out there for delivering content online, but if you want something that is super easy to use and that has been specifically designed for coaches, then check out Life Coach Office (LCO).
+There are several systems out there for delivering content online, but if you want something that is super easy to use and that has been specifically designed for coaches, then check out My Coach Office (MCO).

-Set up an online course in 15 minutes with Life Coach Office
+Set up an online course in 15 minutes with My Coach Office

 If you follow the steps below, you can have an online course ready to go in about 15 min.

-Go here and subscribe to Life Coach Office (plans start at $24 per month).
+Go here and subscribe to My Coach Office (plans start at $24 per month).

 Once you’re in, click on the ‘Cog icon’ (top right) and go to ‘Branding’.
 You’ll probably want to upload your logo, pick your background color/image, and add in your Paypal address (so you can get paid!).